Kfar Saba: Economy

 According to CBS, there were 31,528 salaried workers and 2,648 self-employed in Kfar Saba in 2000.
 The mean monthly wage in 2000 for a salaried worker was ILS 7,120, a real change of 10.1% over the course of 2000.
 Salaried males had a mean monthly wage of ILS 9,343 (a real change of 9.9%) versus ILS 5,033 for females (a real change of 9.7%).
 The mean income for the self-employed was 8,980.
 1,015 people received unemployment benefits and 1,682 people received an income guarantee.

 In May 2004 the exploration company Givot Olam Oil said that the Meged-4 oil well, located northeast of Kfar Saba, has exceeded original predictions and contains an extremely valuable deposit of oil.

 Schools and religious institutions

-Currently, in Kfar Saba there are 18 elementary schools (5 of them are religion elementary schools), 8 middle schools (2 of them are religion middle schools) and 11 high schools (4 of them are religion high schools).
+Currently, in Kfar Saba there are 18 elementary schools (5 of them are religious elementary schools), 8 middle schools (2 of them are religious middle schools) and 11 high schools (4 of them are religious high schools).
 The high schools in Kfar Saba are divided to 3 groups: urban high schools (5), ORT high schools (2) and religious high schools (4).

 The city is served by 105 synagogues.

-Health care
+Healthcare

 Meir Hospital is located in Kfar Saba.
-Meir Hospital is a major medical center named for Josef Meir, the first head of the General Sick Fund and the first director of the Israeli Ministry of Health.
-The hospital accepts all patients, Jews and Arabs, including patients from cities within the jurisdiction of the Palestinian Authority, such as Qalqilyah.
+Meir Hospital is a major medical center named for Josef Meir, the first head of the General Sick Fund.
+The hospital accepts all patients, Jews and Palestinians, including patients from cities within the jurisdiction of the Palestinian Authority, such as Qalqilyah.